 [Note: Walmart’s Fiscal Year 2023 ends on January 31, 2o23]

-After a 9% decline year-to-date (YTD), at the current price of around $131 per share, we believe Walmart stock (NYSE: WMT), the world’s largest retailer by revenue – is fairly priced.
-WMT stock has declined from around $145 to $131 YTD, outperforming the broader indices, with the S&P falling about 23% over the same period.
-The retailer’s stock decline can be attributed to investors’ concern about rising costs and their effects on the company’s bottom line.
-In fact, WMT stock’s price-to-earnings ratio has been nearly halved since the beginning of the year to 26.2x.
-Despite this decline, it is still trading at a higher premium than rival Target (P/E ratio of 16.5x).
-We believe that Walmart’s stock just isn’t cheap enough to buy, given the near-term risks it faces.
-Margin pressures due to inflation and higher inventory levels are expected to continue through the rest of the year.
-And in the longer term, it looks intent on battling it out with Amazon, recently announcing plans to bolster its Walmart+ subscription with Paramount’s streaming service.
-This could further strain its bottom line.
+After a 13% decline year-to-date (YTD), at the current price of around $125 per share, we believe Walmart stock (NYSE: WMT), the world’s largest retailer by revenue – could see more gains.
+WMT stock has declined from around $145 to $125 YTD, outperforming the broader indices, with the S&P falling about 21% over the same period.
+The retailer’s stock declines can be attributed to investors’ concern about rising costs and their effects on the company’s bottom line.
+In fact, WMT stock’s price-to-earnings ratio has been nearly halved since the beginning of the year to 27, making the stock’s valuation reasonable at present.
+We discuss this further below.

-In fiscal 2023, Walmart guided for a 4.5% net sales growth for the full-year and 5% net growth in the upcoming third quarter of 2023.
-The retailer still projects comparable U.S. sales growth of just 3% for FY 2023.
 In light of rising interest rates and the threat of recession, the market at the moment is uncertain, but Walmart (relative to the market) is built to maintain its performance in periods like this.
-We have revised Walmart’s Valuation to $134 per share, based on a $5.88 expected EPS and a 22.5x P/E multiple for the fiscal year 2023 – in line with the current market price.
-We also forecast Walmart’s Revenues to be $600.5 billion for the fiscal year 2023, up 4.8% y-o-y.
+We have revised Walmart’s Valuation to $137 per share, based on a $4.81 expected EPS and a 28.5x P/E multiple for the fiscal year 2023 – almost 10% higher than the current market price.
+This implies that the company’s stock appears cheap at the current price.
+We forecast Walmart’s Revenues to be $595.6 billion for the fiscal year 2022, up 4% y-o-y.